How to Foam Roll Hip Flexors for Flexibility? | 321 STRONG Answers

 ## How Often Should You Roll?

-Anyone still asking how to foam roll hip flexors for flexibility and not seeing results is usually making one of two mistakes: rolling too fast, or skipping the follow-up stretch.
-Fix both and you'll notice the difference within a week.
+For chronic tightness, roll daily for the first two to three weeks, 60 to 90 seconds per side.
+Consistency matters more than duration.
+After that, three to four sessions a week maintains what you have built.
+Anyone still asking how to foam roll hip flexors for flexibility without results is usually making one of two mistakes: rolling too fast, or skipping the follow-up stretch.
+Fix both and you will notice the change within a week.

 ## Choosing the Right Roller